ssciwr/sustainable_development_course/unit1/README.md

 Go to [Oh My Git!](https://ohmygit.org/) and download the game.
 Follow the instructions and have fun with git!

 # 3. GitHub learning lab
 Now we move on to GitHub.
-Create a [GitHub account](https://github.com/) and work through the [GitHub learning lab](https://github.com/skills/introduction-to-github).
+Create a [GitHub account](https://github.com/) and work through the [GitHub learning lab](https://github.com/skills/introduction-to-github) that I sent you through the assignment #1.
 Please send me your GitHub username.

 # 4. Work on implementation
-We will work on our implementation of a research software.
+We will work on our implementation of a research software through the assignment #2.

 During the lesson, we will use [nbstripout](https://github.com/kynan/nbstripout) in conjunction with the [pre-commit package](https://pre-commit.com/).